conan-io/docs/examples/cross_build/emscripten.rst

    This way conan could configure `emsdk` local installation to be used from `CMake`, `Meson`, `Autotools` or other build systems.

+   In some cases, you might also need the ``Emscripten.cmake`` toolchain file for advanced scenarios.
+This toolchais is already added in our packaged `emsdk` but if you are using your own Emscripten installation, you can specify it in the profile by using :ref:`tools.cmake.cmaketoolchain:user_toolchain<conan_cmake_user_toolchain>` and providing the absolute path to your toolchain file.

 .. note::